Quansight/ragna/docs/references/faq.md

 # Frequently asked questions

-## Why should I use Ragna and not X?
+## Why should I use Ragna and not ...?

 !!! tip "TL;DR"